Top of Mind’s Surefire Rounds Out 2020 as the Most Decorated Mortgage CRM and Marketing Automation PlatformJan 12, 2021

 The best leads are likely to be those who come to you — not those you go after.
 And how do you get them to come to you?
 You go after them first, of course!

-When you put yourself out into the world as an expert, the borrowers whose interests, experience, location, and desires most align with your business will see you as the person who MUST write their loan.
+Consumer-direct mortgage originators put themselves out into the world as an expert, the borrowers whose interests, experience, location, and desires most align with your business will see you as the person who MUST write their loan.
 So yes, you go to them, then they come to you.

 We’re going to talk about four primary ways to create direct mortgage lead generation: online content, retargeting existing clients, print marketing, and personal networking.

 The best way to find out what we offer is to try it out yourself.
 We’re confident that you’ll like what you see.